 There is clear demand for SP estimates of the benefits and costs of changes in GHG emissions.
 A recent update to the SCC for U.S. federal regulatory analysis (U.S. EPA 2023) includes a section on different sources of evidence in support of the estimates, with discussion of limited survey-based estimates.
 Two of the referenced studies are based on the WTP of individuals based on vehicle choice experiments (Achtnicht 2012; Hulshof and Mulder 2020).
-However, these results are notably distinct from a global SCC, as they quantify an individual's benefit of reducing one tonne of their own emissions, rather than global benefits.2 Pindyck (2017, 2019) conducts a survey to elicit expert opinion on climate change and its economic impacts, but the analysis differs from ours methodologically because his estimates are not a SP estimate of individual WTP to mitigate climate change.
+However, these results are notably distinct from a global SCC, as they quantify an individual's benefit of reducing one tonne of their own emissions, rather than global benefits.
+Pindyck (2017, 2019) conducts a survey to elicit expert opinion on climate change and its economic impacts, but the analysis differs from ours methodologically because they are not an SP estimate of individual WTP to mitigate climate change.
+To our knowledge, this paper is the first study that uses SP methods to generate broadly applicable estimates comparable to those of the SCC and based on a general population survey.